Gentamicin induced balance disorders:

 Three crucial components work together to keep us balanced when we are sitting, standing, or walking.
 Remove any one of the three and we lose our sense of balance.
 Gentamicin can destroy one of these components, the vestibular system – which is the most important, leaving only vision and proprioception.

 Your sense of balance is controlled by:

 Depending upon the degree of vestibular loss, a gentamicin induced balance disorder often requires a person to use a staff or cane to help them ambulate.
-A person usually doesn't walk in a straight line.
+A person with a gentamicin induced balance disorder usually doesn't walk in a straight line.
 Rough surfaces are harder to navigate than smooth surfaces.
 Any distraction such as wind, loud noise, crowds, or moving objects can make it even more difficult to ambulate.

 Because balance is now much more dependent upon eyesight and proprioception, any small loss of these senses is amplified.
-Ambulation in the dark or low light conditions is difficult, if not impossible.
-Diabetes can affect both eyesight and the sensation from the feet.
+Ambulation in dark or low light conditions is difficult, if not impossible.
+Because diabetes causes injury to nerves, it may affect both eyesight and sensation from the feet.
 Unfortunately, diabetes can greatly compound the impact of gentamicin poisoning, as can normal aging.

 There is no cure for gentamicin-induced balance disorders, but treatment by a medical professional who specializes in vestibular rehabilitation or balance disorders can help you learn to compensate for the problem.

 These websites address the impact of gentamicin or similar drugs on human balance:

 These scientific papers address the impact of gentamicin or similar drugs on human balance: